 Your career trajectory has included work for a major New York-based law firm and a stint as a foreign law clerk for the Supreme Court of Israel.
 What led you to pursue public service in the New York Attorney General’s Office?

 My time at the law firm provided the highest quality training and exposure to some of the top legal professionals in the country.
 The AG's office is where I feel I've come into my own as a lawyer.
-I have the privilege of devoting all of my professional time to combatting fraud and helping a wide range of not-for-profits improve their governance.
+I have the privilege of devoting all of my professional time to combating fraud and helping a wide range of not-for-profits improve their governance.
 I have a lot of autonomy to develop priorities and strategy.
 I also have management responsibilities, so I get to contribute to the vision of the bureau and of the office.
 It doesn't get much better.

 How does your perspective as a history major inform the way that you see current events?